💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Once you decide to switch to a VoIP phone system, you’ll need to decide whether a non-fixed or fixed VoIP phone number is best for your business.

 On the other hand, a fixed VoIP phone number is one that does have a fixed address assigned to the number.
-The reason businesses use a fixed VoIP number is that it’s less likely to be hacked by cybercriminals.
+The reason businesses use a fixed VoIP number is that it’s less likely to be hacked.
 Data transmission is more secure as a fixed VoIP system uses its own cables and makes it more difficult for hackers to mask their identities.

 If you want more information before choosing your VoIP solution, take a look at our Non-fixed vs. Fixed VoIP article.